 The participant may "bump up" to the higher list (if they have been authorized for that list) and the short list is cancelled.
 This new list is called a "combined list" but is still treated as being the higher list (huntsman's list or knight's list).
-When bumped up, their points are recorded on the lower list.
-Amend last sentence to read: When bumped up, their points will be recorded for the discipline that they participated in, and if they earn a win, it shall be given at that level.
+When bumped up, their points will be recorded for the discipline that they participated in, and if they earn a win, it shall be given at that level.

-• A participant from the higher list may be bumped down to fill an open space in the lower list.
-This participant from the higher list may not earn participation or a win for doing so.

-• The list may be cancelled.
+- a.
+A participant from the higher list may be bumped down to fill an open space in the lower list.
+This participant from the higher list may not earn participation or a win for doing so. - b.
+The list may be cancelled.
 If this happens, everyone who signed up for the short list receive EPs.
 The crown may require participation (doing the shoot or fighting the short tourney) in order to receive the EP.

-• Points earned on a higher list (Knight or Huntsman) may be used in place of requirements on the Corresponding lower lists (Journeyman, Sergeant, or Bowman).
+Points earned on a higher list (Knight or Huntsman) may be used in place of requirements on the Corresponding lower lists (Journeyman, Sergeant, or Bowman).
 The Rolls Minister or other person recording the event should record the facts of what actually happened but is encouraged to make a note that the lists were combined.
 The use of a higher list to cover the requirement on a lower list will be done when the points report is created or when the points audit is done.